bernardwang/wikiyir/README.md

 ## When would we show this?

 If the page is presented in January, then all data is available.
 If before January, we'd need to regularly rebuild the data sources on a daily basis.

+# Support all-projects on editors apis

+Not supported for "Get number of editors" (but supported for "number of new users").